MicrosoftDocs/ATADocs/ATPDocs/install-atp-step7.md

    ![Honeytoken](media/honeytoken-sensitive.png)

 4. Click **Exclusions**.
 For each type of threat, enter a user account or IP address to be excluded from the detection of these threats and click the *plus* sign.
 The **Add entity** (user or computer) field is searchable and will autofill with entities in your network.
-For more information, see [Excluding entities from detections](excluding-entities-from-detections.md)
+For more information, see [Excluding entities from detections](excluding-entities-from-detections.md) and the [suspicious activity guide](suspicious-activity-guide.md).

    ![Exclusions](media/exclusions.png)